-This proposal sets out how Valpak's methodology meets these requirements using the headings from the evaluation criteria in:
+This proposal sets out how Valpak's methodology meets these requirements using the headings from the evaluation criteria in the most recent guidance document:

 Guidance on submitting proposals for a WEEE Compliance Fee Methodology - July 2016.

 4. Methodology for the calculation of the fee